-How to Dress When You’re Petite and Where to Shop
+How to Dress When You’re Petite over 40 & Where to Shop

-Petite Gals, this post is for you!
-I’ve had so many of you asking for advice on how to dress and where to shop that I have put together a handy style guide!
+Petite Gals, 40, 50, 60+, this post is for you!
+I’ve had many of you asking for advice on how to dress and where to shop, so I’ve put together a handy style guide.
 Here’s how to style up in more ways than one!

 What’s Considered Petite?